bradOSv1/Kali-Linux-Hardening/modules/User-Access-Control-Hardening/README.md

    Then save and exit.
 [Ctrl+O] [Enter] [Ctrl+X]

 7. Disabling root SSH logins and local TTY root access is an important security protocol that falls under this category.
-A separate README.md will be dedicated to it soon, and found within the `modules/` folder.
+A separate README.md will be dedicated to it soon, and found within the `Modules` folder.

 8. Next is filtering environment variables to limit hijack execution flow, manipulating library loading, or bypassing controls.
 Start by reopening visudo.
 Run: